| |

 agenda, this national sentiment and identification tends to be linked

+to their participation in the revolutionary struggle itself.
 In the imperialist countries, the working class is divided

 between two “poles”: On the one hand, a strong and influential